OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 Then they shall take other stones to replace these and take new clay and plaster the house.

 ## Leviticus 14:43
-If the defiling mould reappears in the house after the stones have been torn out and the house scraped and plastered,
+If the defiling mould appears again in the house after the stones have been removed and the house scraped and plastered,

 ## Leviticus 14:44
 the priest shall go and examine it, and if the mould has spread in the house, it is a persistent defiling mould; the house is unclean.